-- Brussels: an overall RES volume target and a RES share target for year 2020; support to a voluntary national certification body RESCert; subsidies for installation of solar water heaters and heat pumps - Flanders: a renewable heating quota scheme; obligation to use renewable heat in schools and public office buildings; premiums to be granted by network operators and municipalities; support to a national certification body RESCert; training programmes for installers of heat pumps and PV installations - Wallonia: building obligation to use renewable heat for certain new buildings and existing buildings with a floor area greater than 1000 m; investment support to companies and publicsector organisations; a zero-percent interest loans programme; applicable RD&D programmes support to a national certification body RESCert; training programmes for installers of heat pumps and PV installations, investment subsidies biogas and biomass CHP installations, biomass heating plants, aerothermal, geothermal as well as solar thermal installations.
+• Flanders: a renewable heating quota scheme; obligation to use renewable heat in schools and public office buildings; premiums to be granted by network operators and municipalities; support to a national certification body RESCert; training programmes for installers of heat pumps and PV installations

+- Wallonia: building obligation to use renewable heat for certain new buildings and existing buildings with a floor area greater than 1000 m2; investment support to companies and publicsector organisations; a zero-percent interest loans programme; applicable RD&D programmes support to a national certification body RESCert; training programmes for installers of heat pumps and PV installations, investment subsidies biogas and biomass CHP installations, biomass heating plants, aerothermal, geothermal as well as solar thermal installations - Brussels: an overall RES volume target and a RES share target for year 2020; a building obligation for the use of renewable heating and a support scheme for the development of renewable heat infrastructure; support to a voluntary national certification body RESCert; subsidies for installation of solar water heaters and heat pumps; investment subsidies for companies; training programmes for RES-installers; research, development and dissemination programmes.

 Promotion of the use of renewables in transportation is the competence of the federal government.
-The main instrument is a renewable transportation fuels quota scheme.
-This instrument is applicable to biofuels only.
+The main instrument is a bio fuels quota scheme.
 The law governing the renewable transport quota scheme obliges companies that sell gasoline E5 or E10 or bio-diesel to satisfy a defined volume of sustainable biofuels within the calendar year concerned.
-The defined volume relates to the total energy volume of transport fuels sold by the respective companies.
+The defined volume relates to the total energy volume of transport fuels sold by the obligatory companies.
 Furthermore, two fiscal stimulation measures are in place: